-My work has always concerned itself with a generalized susceptibility for weakness in order to ask, “What are we capable of and what might be holding us back?”
+My work asks, “What are we capable of and what might be holding us back?”
 I survey of themes of mortality and human frailty, psychological susceptibility, dependence and codependence, established ideas of being and an increased mediation of our experience through the screen.

 I make strange and confounding objects that seek to entice as much as they repel.
 Though I gain method, means and motivation from the Dadaists and Neo-Dadaists, my work fits within the pluralism of the postmodern.
 By making material and stylistic choices to fit the narrative of each piece, I utilize the familiar and the uncanny with an assemblage methodology and seamless collage to construct a narrative that prods at issues of the human condition.
 Within the recognizable I create an access point for the viewer to engage with on some level.
 I find that the physical immediacy of the object is prime for this engagement, entering a persons sphere of being mentally, if not physically by interacting directly with it.